wultra/powerauth-crypto/powerauth-docs/source/api.md

 	- `0x04 - BLOCKED`
 	- `0x05 - REMOVED`
 - `${CTR}` - 4 bytes representing information of the server counter (CTR value, as defined in PowerAuth 2.0 specification).
+- `${FAIL_COUNT}` - 1 byte representing information about the number of failed attempts at the moment.
-- `${RANDOM_NOISE}` - Random 7 byte padding, a complement to the total length of 16B.
+- `${RANDOM_NOISE}` - Random 6 byte padding (a complement to the total length of 16B).
 These bytes also serve as a source of entropy for the transport (AES encrypted cStatusBlob will be different each time an endpoint is called).

 <table>
 	<tr>